-When dry, these soils can crack; when wet, surface compaction can occur with heavy traffic.
 The soil surface is stable and intact.
-Sub-surface soil layers are non-restrictive to water movement and root penetration.

-These soils are mainly susceptible to water erosion.
-The hazard of water erosion increases on slopes greater than about 5 percent.
+Sub-surface soil layers are restrictive to water movement and affect root penetration.
+These soils are susceptible to wind and water erosion.
+The hazard of water erosion increases on slopes greater than 6 percent.
 Loss of the soil surface layer can result in a shift in species composition and/or production.